Unreasonable Detention and Drug Dogs: The Rodriguez Decision

 The Rodriguez case does not mean that an officer cannot, under any circumstances, run a drug dog around a vehicle.
 There are two ways a person can be detained beyond a traffic stop for the purpose of running a drug dog around a vehicle: (1) During the traffic stop the officer develops reasonable suspicion; or (2) The driver gives consent to search.
 While it may be possible to argue that the search and seizure violated the 4th Amendment, either of these two scenarios makes it much more difficult to do so.
 It is worth noting that if there are two officers and a dog present during the traffic stop, it is likely Constitutionally-permissible for one officer to conduct the traffic stop while the other officer walks the dog around the car.
 The Rodriguez decision does not discuss this fact pattern.

 In summation, the Rodriguez case holds that if a driver does not consent, or the officer does not have reasonable suspicion to continue to detain the driver beyond the time reasonably necessary to conduct a traffic stop, prolonged detention for the purpose of deploying a drug dog is an unreasonable seizure in violation of the 4th Amendment.
-The attorneys at Berry Law Firm have successfully made the same argument as in Rodriguez and understand the unique issues that arise during a drug stop.
+The attorneys at Berry Law: Criminal Defense and Personal Injury Lawyers have successfully made the same argument as in Rodriguez and understand the unique issues that arise during a drug stop.
 Give them a call at (402) 466-8444 for a free consultation.